leoleoleoM/leoleoleoM.github.io/_posts/2023-05-18-Second_day studying.md

 [Deep Residual Learning for Image Recognition.](https://ieeexplore-ieee-org.ezproxy.library.uq.edu.au/stamp/stamp.jsp?tp=&arnumber=7780459)

+The basic structure of resnet can be shown below:

 ### 4. Use the trained model
 Use the example image to test whether our model works.